norvig/paip-lisp/docs/chapter19.md

 Now we're ready to define the parser.
 The main function parser takes a list of words to parse.
-It calls parse, which returns a list of all parses that parse some subsequence of the words, starting at the beginning. parser keeps only the parses with no remainder-that is, the parses that span all the words.
+It calls `parse`, which returns a list of all parses that parse some subsequence of the words, starting at the beginning. parser keeps only the parses with no remainder-that is, the parses that span all the words.

 ```lisp